When planning their education and future careers, many students think only of the hard skills needed to get the job, such as:

 - Has the document been carefully edited with accurate word choices to avoid potential misunderstandings?

 One final point that must be understood is that technology and other forces continually and rapidly change the employment landscape.
-As Chris Atkinson pointed out, five critical skills employers are seeking through the end of 2020 reflect these changes:
+As pointed out by recruiters and hiring managers, some of the soft skills that employers currently seek in potential candidates include:

 - The ability to work in a team